 - Stress – Do you know if your symptoms are triggered by high stress situations?
 Can you modify the situation or your reaction to it?
 If yes, great!
 If no, no big deal!

-Practical Exercise Recommendations
+Practical Exercise Recommendations for Rhomboid Pain

 I want to highlight a few points before discussing exercises: